medo-atif/avr-make-template/README.md

 ├── main.hex ← hex file for flashing

 ## 💡 Notes
-You can add more .c or .h files anywhere inside src/
+You can add more .c files anywhere inside src/

 No need to edit the Makefile